Overview

 Refining Our Problem Scope

-Help post-secondary students who are first-time renters learn and apply knowledge of tenant rights and housing regulations, so they feel safe and confident when finding and living in off-campus housing in Toronto
+How might we help post-secondary students who are first-time renters learn and apply knowledge of tenant rights and housing regulations, so they feel safe and confident when finding and living in off-campus housing in Toronto?

 Why was this necessary?